 Creativity.
-Creative marketing and ideas for new potential locations can contribute to the business’ success and drive sales.
+Creative marketing and ideas for new potential locations can contribute to the business’s success and drive sales.

 Networking skills.
 Securing permission to sell at certain events may require connections with the organizers.
-A business owner who has strong networking skills can build up plenty of connections with business owners and other community professionals.
+A business owner with strong networking skills can build up plenty of connections with business owners and other community professionals.
 This can lead to future opportunities for the snow cone business.

 Organization capabilities.
 Snow cone businesses frequently travel to different locations, so strong organization and scheduling capabilities are important.